 The thing is, with the password already changed and unknown to me, I had to reset the password first.
 And Facebook wouldn’t send an SMS anymore, after having used it a few times already.

 Return of the Jedi

 So I had to resort to face recognition.
-The process presented me with 3 photos at a time, for a total of 10 or so people, and a list of possible names from the friends list.
+The process presented me with 3 photos at a time, for a total of 5 people, and a list of possible names from the friends list.
 There was the option “I don’t know”, but you could use it only twice -then you were out.

 Obviously these people were unknown to me, so I had to send them through What’s App to my friend.
 It took us around 10 precious minutes but at the end it worked.
 I immediately changed the email to one that I own (and has a decent, unique password and multi-factor authentication!).